 The nearby island of Thirassia (that used to be part of Santorini before the volcanic eruption) is well worth the short boat ride for views out over the Caldera and back at Santorini.
 Boats leave frequently from both the Old Fira Part and Ammoudi with the last one back being at around 5 pm (check carefully or you may have to spend the night!).

-The Island of Nea Kameni is home to a volcano which you can hike close to, finding sulphur vents along the way.
-The Crater is about 150 meters up.
+The island of Nea Kameni is home to a volcano that you can hike close to, finding sulfur vents along the way.
+The crater is about five hundred feet up!
 Note that the only way to get here is by boat on a volcano tour.

 From Fira to the Old Port, there are three ways to get there: take a donkey, walk the almost 600 steps or take the cable car.
 The cable car goes every twenty minutes and costs 5 euros each way.
 Down at the port, there are tour companies, souvenir and gift shops, and restaurants.

-I swear at each and every corner of this island, I would spot one of these beautiful creatures!
-I don’t know about you, but I simply love cats!
+I swear at each and every corner of this island, I spotted one of these beautiful creatures!
+I don’t know about you, but I simply love cats (and dogs as well!).

 Tourists typically stay in four main villages on Santorini Island: Oia, Fira, Imerovigli, and Perissa.